-This section includes pronunciation tasks to present and practise individual sounds and phonemes that are challenging for Spanish speakers of English.
+The Super Minds 2nd Edition Andalusia Booklets include a Say it with me section with pronunciation tasks to present and practise individual sounds and phonemes that are challenging for Spanish speakers of English.

 Get it right!

 In Levels 5 and 6, the Andalusia Booklets also include a Get it right! section with exercises that review and consolidate grammar, vocabulary and spelling to highlight and correct mistakes commonly made by Spanish speakers of English.